 - Self-Destructing Cookies

-To install these add-ons in Firefox for Android or Firefox for iOS, visit Options ->Tools -> Add-ons -> Browse all Firefox Add-ons, and search from them.
+To install these add-ons in Firefox for Android or Firefox for iOS, visit Options ->Tools -> Add-ons -> Browse all Firefox Add-ons, and then input your search.

-Thankfully Private Browsing, Do Not Track, and advanced cookie management are becoming increasingly common on all mobile browsers.
+Thankfully, Private Browsing, Do Not Track, and advanced cookie management are becoming increasingly commonplace on all mobile browsers.

 - Your IP address.